MOUKZ/chat_package/README.md

   ///color of the active part of the audio slider final Color? activeAudioSliderColor;

-  ///scrollController for the chat screen final ScrollController? scrollController;
+  ///[required]scrollController for the chat screen final ScrollController scrollController;

   /// the color of the outer container and the color used to hide
   /// the text on slide